aleksandramedina/Capstone-Seminar/February 23, 2021/README.md

 In the meantime I have continued exploring instructions and have settled on three instructions that I will demo for my midterm presentation.
 The way this has been set up (for now; I am planning to integrate the mechanism that will initiate the behaviors after midterm) is that, when a user opens a new window (creating a new connection), a function is called that randomly assigns one instruction throughout the duration of the connection.
 These four instructions are:
 - Instruction 1: no 'interruptions' from the algorithm
 - Instruction 2: x and y coordinates swaped
-- Instruction 3: height of the ellipse = 1 so it appears as a line instead of a thick bruch
+- Instruction 3: height of the ellipse = 1 so it appears as a line instead of a thick brush